We'll Come To You

 Our goal is to provide the highest level of legal representation and financial compensation for our clients.
 Here are some of our recent results.

 Being responsible for the health and safety of another person is always hard, especially when it’s your aging parent or another beloved family member.
 When they need more care than you can give, you turn to a nursing home or assisted living facility to provide that 24/7 help they require.
 Even after you’ve done your research and made the most informed, best decision you can, you worry.
 Because you’ve heard the stories about nursing home abuse and neglect, beatings, sexual abuse, over-medication.
-If your worst fears have come true and you believe your loved one has been abused or injured while in the care of a South Carolina nursing home or assisted living facility, call the nursing home abuse lawyers at The Louthian Law Firm.
+If your worst fears have come true and you believe your loved one has been abused or injured while in the care of a South Carolina nursing home or assisted living facility, call the nursing home abuse lawyers at The Louthian Firm Accident & Injury Lawyers.

 At this point you may just have your suspicions, without hard proof.
 Or you may have been faced with undeniable evidence and moved your loved one out of there.
 In either case, Bert Louthian can help you with the next steps.
 Your loved one deserves better, and they could be entitled to compensation for the harm they’ve suffered.